thePortus/usf-dime-novels/README.md

 ---

 _For developers_, automated test running provided by nose2 and coverage.
-Tests require _both_ Chrome and Firefox webdrivers (see above).
+Tests require Firefox webdrivers (see above).

-To run tests, navigate to the repo directory and enter `nose2`.
+To run tests, make a separate virtualenv.
+Then, navigate to the repo root directory, enter `pip install -r requirements/testing.txt`.
+Set an environment variable named USF_DIME_NOVEL_DB to 'testing'.
+Finally, run the tests with `nose2`.
 Test and coverage results will print to screen and also save in the htmlcov subdirectory.

 ---